RagTag-Dev-Team/RightStudio/docs/docs/guide/deployment.md

 - **Stack Overflow**: A large community of developers where you can search for answers or ask specific questions about Next.js deployment.
 - **Next.js GitHub Discussions**: Engage with the Next.js community on GitHub for deployment-related queries and discussions.

+### Static Export not possible

+Static export is not possible with our template.
+Please refer to [this](/docs/faqs/why-static-export-is-not-possible) FAQ for more information.